 During her career, Bobbie has implemented the brand guidelines of organizations including several FORTUNE 500® companies.
-She is currently playing a key role in her employer’s rebranding initiative following its sale to a new corporate parent.
+She recently played a key role in her employer’s rebranding initiative following its sale to a new corporate parent.

 Bobbie’s professional experience also includes numerous freelance graphic design projects and over five years on the creative staff of a paid-circulation consumer magazine, Log Home Design Ideas.

-Bobbie received a BA degree and graduated magna cum laude from the University of Wisconsin – Green Bay with an art major and a graphic communications minor.
-She also studied creative writing.
+Bobbie received a BA degree and graduated magna cum laude from the University of Wisconsin – Green Bay, where she studied art, graphic communications and creative writing.

-Bobbie’s poems have appeared in literary journals and anthologies, including some with social justice themes like From Everywhere A Little: A Migration Anthology and Bards Against Hunger: Wisconsin Edition.
+Bobbie’s poems have appeared in literary journals and anthologies, including From Everywhere A Little: A Migration Anthology and Bards Against Hunger: Wisconsin Edition.
 She belongs to the Wisconsin Fellowship of Poets, co-coordinates the Poetry Unlocked reading series in Appleton, WI, and gives readings.

-Bobbie’s poetry honors include Pushcart Prize and Best of the Net nominations, and she placed in two categories of the 2016 WFOP Triad Prize.
+Bobbie’s poetry honors include Pushcart Prize and Best of the Net nominations.
+She won The Mill: A Place for Writers’ 2020 Janet Dee Wullner-Faiss Memorial Prize for Poetry, and she placed in two categories of the 2016 WFOP Triad Prize.
 Her chapbook, Proposition at the Walk-In Infinity Chamber, was published in 2017 by Finishing Line Press.

 Bobbie’s nature photographs are the result of converging passions for visual art and hiking.
 A few have been published in Blue Heron Review.